MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/generate-embed-token.md

 >Service principals must always provide the following:
 >
 >* An identity for any item with an RLS dataset.
->* For an SSO dataset, an effective RLS identity with the username property defined.
+>* For an SSO dataset, an effective RLS identity with the contextual (SSO) identity defined.

 ## Considerations and limitations